 - 2 tbsp coconut oil

-- 2-3 tbsp unsweetened coconut milk or other nut-free, dairy-free milk
+- 2-3 tbsp unsweetened coconut milk, room temperature or slightly warmed

 - Zest of small orange

 - Preheat oven to 350 degrees and line baking sheet with parchment paper.

 - To a mixing bowl, add coconut flour, monk fruit sweetener, cream of tartar, baking soda, and salt.
 Whisk until all ingredients are fully incorporated.

 - To mixing bowl, add beaten eggs, coconut oil, orange extract, and vanilla extract.
 Mix with electric mixer until wet and dry ingredients are well-combined.